 Things to do in South Scotland

 There are lots of historical and cultural treasures in Southern Scotland.
 One such example is the Crannog Centre situated near Loch Tay, the largest loch in the region.
 Another historical place of interest is Inveraray Castle.
-Its fairy tale exterior is amazing to behold and the castle has played host to a number of filming crews in its time, most notably Downtown Abbey.
+Its fairy tale exterior is amazing to behold and the castle has played host to a number of filming crews in its time, most notably Downton Abbey.
 The castle is home to the 13th Duke of Argyll and has an 18th century neo-gothic style.
 The castle boasts a wonderful selection of rooms including the tapestry room, dining room and saloon.
 There are also some beautifully maintained gardens and grounds to explore.

 In Perthshire you’ll find everything from championship golf courses, medieval castles and beautiful National Parks through to whisky distilleries.
 For shops, restaurants, art galleries and theatres head into the city of Perth.
 Enjoy a Michelin starred meal in one of Perth’s fine restaurants or take in a museum exhibition or art gallery.
 The city is alive with culture, art and history and regularly hosts a fantastic selection of events and festivals.
 For a true taste of Scottish hospitality, culture and history, Perthshire is a great place to visit.